 Bland leads and thin mythology let down The Great Wall‘s ambitions to join the giants of the fantasy genre.

-Many centuries ago, the Chinese had built the Great Wall as a form of border control.
-But that story, or the lack thereof, would not have made for a very compelling movie.
+Centuries ago, the Chinese had built the Great Wall as a form of border control.
+But that origin story, or the lack thereof, would not have made for a very compelling movie.
 Enter Will (Matt Damon) and Tovar (Pedro Pascal), two European mercenaries in search of rare gunpowder in the East, for the riches the compound entails.

 Their thieving quest embroils them in an unexpected foreign war between the Chinese and lizard-like beasts, known as Taotie.
 Folklore has it that they were sent from Heaven to punish Man for their greed.